Dick Cheney: Hunting incident

 On February 11, 2006, Cheney accidentally shot Harry Whittington, a then-78-year-old Texas attorney, while participating in a quail hunt at Armstrong ranch in Kenedy County, Texas.
 Secret Service agents and medical aides, who were traveling with Cheney, came to Whittington's assistance and treated his birdshot wounds to his right cheek, neck, and chest.
 An ambulance standing by for the Vice President took Whittington to nearby Kingsville before he was flown by helicopter to Corpus Christi Memorial Hospital.
 On February 14, 2006, Whittington had a non-fatal heart attack and atrial fibrillation due to at least one lead-shot pellet lodged in or near his heart.
-Because of the small size of the birdshot pellets, doctors decided to leave up to 30 pieces of the pellets lodged in his body rather than try to remove them.
+Because of the small size of the birdshot pellets, doctors decided to leave as many as 30 pieces of the pellets lodged in his body rather than try to remove them.

 The Secret Service stated that they notified the sheriff about one hour after the shooting.
-Kenedy County Sheriff Ramone Salinas III stated that he first heard of the shooting at about 5:30 pm.
+Kenedy County Sheriff Ramone Salinas III stated that he first heard of the shooting at about 5:30 p.m.
 The next day, ranch owner Katharine Armstrong informed the Corpus Christi Caller-Times of the shooting.
 Cheney had a televised interview with MSNBC News about the shooting on February 15.
-Both Cheney and Whittington have called the incident an accident.
+Both Cheney and Whittington called the incident an accident.
 Early reports indicated that Cheney and Whittington were friends and that the injuries were minor.
-Whittington has since told The Washington Post that he and Cheney were not close friends but acquaintances.
+Whittington later told The Washington Post that he and Cheney were not close friends but acquaintances.
 When asked if Cheney had apologized, Whittington declined to answer.